 (Image Source: Really Good Emails)

-Here are 2 ways you can find content to feature:
+Here are two ways you can find user-generated content to feature:

 1. Hashtag engagement (on and offline)